 l.
 Seeing in the spirit.

-○ This is remote viewing.
-See: “Spirit Travel.”
+○ This is remote viewing, which is an occult ability.
+See the chapter: “Spirit Travel.”

 m.
 Spirit of Elijah and “days of Elijah.”